New Hall School: Academic

 New Hall has a strong academic record and regularly tops the exam results table for Essex county.
 In the 2021 A Levels, it achieved a 97% pass rate at grades A*-B and 75% at A*/A. At GCSE, 79% of grades were 7+ (A*/A).

-The curriculum is broad and well balanced, tailored to the needs of the individual.
-Specialist subject provision starts in the Preparatory Division with science, modern and classical languages and politics.
-New Hall has the largest politics department and the largest theology department of any school in the country; subjects such as psychology, business and economics are three of the 20+ options at A Level, while the thriving Classics department offers both Latin and Greek at GCSE and A Level.

-School clubs also cater for a diverse range of co-curricular interests such as robotics and coding, astronomy, Chinese language and culture, and History of Art.

-Around 85% of students gained places at their first-choice university in 2021, 60% of which are in the Russell Group.

 Pastoral care

 Pupils are required to attend regular chapel services.
 Practising Catholic pupils may choose to actively participate in spiritual activities such as Bible studies and the annual pilgrimage to Lourdes.
 The school chapel runs weekly Sunday mass which is open to the public and serves the Parish of St Augustine of Canterbury, Springfield.
 Pupils and staff often serve as musicians, choristers, altar servers, sacristans and readers.

 Co-curricular activities

 Sport

 Students compete at county, regional, national and international level in a wide range of sports and have met with success.
 In recent years, there has been a significant investment in the sports facilities on campus.
 The first-class provision now includes: The Waltham Centre 25m 6-lane indoor swimming pool; a national standard athletics track and floodlit Astroturf; 10 floodlit tennis/netball courts; two sports halls; Parsons Hall dance studio; junior and senior cricket wickets and indoor training nets; hockey, rugby and football pitches.
 New Hall also has well-established links with a local riding school and a golf club.

 The more popular sports are cricket, hockey, netball, rugby, and tennis.
-There is a wide variety of other sports, including aerobics & pilates, athletics, badminton, basketball, cross country, fencing, football, golf, riding, swimming, volleyball and triathlon.
+There is a wide variety of other sports, including aerobics & pilates, athletics, badminton, basketball, cross country, fencing, football, golf, equitation, swimming, volleyball and triathlon.